-We used our knowledge and experience to create this list of best practices to help you achieve a better email deliverability from building and maintaining a strong sender reputation, while improving your engagement.
+The list of best practices below can help you achieve better email deliverability from building and maintaining a strong sender reputation, while improving your engagement.

 An average email list decays at a rate of 2% per month for B2C lists and 3% for B2B lists.
 The rate is higher for B2B lists because people change work emails more frequently than personal emails, due to job changes.
 So if you haven’t engaged with your email list for more than 6 months you are likely to have a more than a 10% bounce rate on your first bulk campaign.
 A bounce rate over 10% can get your account suspended with many email service providers (ESPs), but it also has a negative impact on your email deliverability and sender reputation, not to mention cost (since you pay to send email to invalid addresses).
 Inbox providers pay close attention to bounce rate and may block emails from a sender that attempts to deliver to invalid email addresses.

 At BigMailer, a bulk campaign with a bounce rate over 8% (default, configurable by customer) is automatically paused to protect sender reputation.

 Old and unengaged lists should be validated before being imported into an email marketing platform.
 Most email validation providers recommend that you validate your entire list once a month, or before every campaign you send, to keep your bounce rate as low as possible.
 While that tactic can be pricey, the good news is that most email validation providers offer great volume discounts for purchasing credits in bulk (that usually never expire).